Covid-19 vaccine FAQs for younger adults

 There is no published data on the effects of alcohol on how well the body builds immunity.
 There is no evidence to suggest you need to avoid alcohol together, but drinking large quantities can suppress your immune system.

 No. But you should get two doses to protect yourself, family, friends and community.
-The vaccines have saved more than 27,000 lives in the UK already.
-Without two jabs, you may not be able to travel abroad or do certain jobs.

 If you have had Covid-19 then your body may have built up some natural immunity to the virus, however we don’t know how long this immunity lasts or if it fully protects you from catching Covid-19 again.
 It is likely that natural immunity won’t last as long as the immunity given to you by a vaccine, and there is no way of knowing if you have any protection.
 So, it is still very important to take up the offer of a Covid-19 vaccine when it becomes available to you.